ahmedcodein/tictactoe/README.md

  ##### 5.2.1.2  The Players Characters

  The second part consists of two buttons each represents a character to be chosen by the users.
-Once a user pick one of the characters the second user will automatically assign the other character.
+Once a user pick one of the characters the second user will automatically be assigned the other character.
 A screenshot is included her to show the first part of the setup board.

  ![Players containers contains two buttons each with either X or O character](documentation/images/setupboard-playerscontainer.png)

 #### 5.2.2.
 The Game Board
-The game board contains the nine spots that shall be populated by the users with their assigned characters.
+The game board contains the nine spots that shall be populated by the users assigned characters.
 See the screen shot below.

  ![The game board showing the nine spots](documentation/images/gameboard.png)

 #### 5.2.3.
 The Score Board

 The score board consists of three parts.
 The first part is responsible for showing the score of each player.
-The second part provides a way for the user to reset the game or the round.
+The second part provides a way for the user to reset the game or reset the round.
 The third part contains a hidden message that popups only when user wants to reset the game.
+The latter part is added at later stages of the development.
+Hence, it does not appear in the Wireframes subsection.
 See the screen below, the third part is hidden here.

  ![The score board with its two components](documentation/images/scoreboard.png)